 No wonder the promoters exercised their option and converted 10,98,300 warrants into equity shares on December 13, 2014, at the fixed price of ₹13.40/- as per the BSE filing of the same day:

 “Rexnord Electronics & Controls Ltd has informed BSE that the Board of Directors of the Company at its meeting held on December 13, 2014, has allotted 10,98,300 Equity Shares of Rs.
 10/- each at a premium of Rs.
 3.40/- each to promoters and non-promoters on conversion of 10,98,300 Warrants issued on preferential basis, pursuant to approval of Shareholding of the Company accorded on August 30, 2014 in the Annual General Meeting.”

-Simultaneously, the promoters of Rexnord Electronics & Controls Ltd increased their shareholding from 46.47% at March 31, 2014 to 51.46% at March 31, 2015 by an increase in their shares by 888,300, which has entirely come from conversion of warrants in to equity shares by promoters.
+Simultaneously, the promoters of Rexnord Electronics & Controls Ltd increased their shareholding from 46.47% at March 31, 2014, to 51.46% at March 31, 2015, by an increase in their shares by 888,300, which has entirely come from the conversion of warrants into equity shares by promoters.

 Many times, the opportunity to buy shares and increase stake in the company at a cheaper price via warrants is so attractive that promoters borrow funds against their existing shares to subscribe to warrants.

 Let us see one such case where the promoters of the company funded their purchase of warrants by taking loans against their existing shares.